Tehching Hsieh: Art / Life: One Year Performance 1983–1984 (Rope Piece)

 In this performance, Hsieh and Linda Montano spent one year between 4 July 1983 and 4 July 1984 tied to each other with an 8 ft rope.
 They had to stay in the same room when inside, but were not allowed to touch each other until the end of the one-year period.
 Both shaved their hair in the beginning of the year, and the performance was notarized initially by Paul Grassfield and later by Pauline Oliveros.

 Subsequently, in a 2009 interview, Hsieh stated he was 'a little angry' with how he considered Montano to have '(taken) that piece and made it hers.
 Most people think that was her piece.
 The picture she always uses I don’t like either.
 She is in the foreground and I am in the background.
 Sometimes my name isn’t even included when documentation of the work is shown.
 So I am a little angry, because actually it was my idea and we decided to do it together and share the work 50/50, but now it is like she has eighty and I have twenty.
 She says it is the critics that make it that way.
 I tell her, "You know what is going on."
 But she doesn’t agree and there it is.'

 One Year Performance 1985–1986 (No Art Piece)

-For one year, Hsieh unaffiliated himself with art in any way possible: he did not create any art, didn't talk about art, didn't look at anything related to art, didn't read any books about art, and did not enter any art museum or gallery.
+For one year, Hsieh unaffiliated himself with art in any way possible: he did not create any art, did not talk about art, did not look at anything related to art, did not read any books about art, and did not enter any art museum or gallery.